 Supplementary Security Income, which is financed from general revenues and provides a guaranteed minimum income to aged, blind, and disabled people

-Title XX of the Social Security Act authorizes reimbursements to states for social services, including various home health services and homemaker services (eg, meal preparation, laundry, light housekeeping, grocery shopping) for the frail older adults.
+Title XX of the Social Security Act authorizes reimbursements to states for social services, including various home health services and homemaker services (eg, meal preparation, laundry, light housekeeping, grocery shopping) for frail older adults.
 These funds have shifted to the Social Services Block Grant Program, which was designed to prevent or reduce inappropriate institutional care by providing for community-based care and other assistance that enables older adults to maintain autonomy in the community.
 The program is defined, administered, and implemented by states; it does not support institutional care or any service covered by Medicare or Medicaid.
 The program covers health services only when they are an “integral but subordinate” component of an overall social service program.